tomas-fryza/avr-course/labs/03-interrupts/README.md

    }
    ```

-3. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
-This way you are sure that you will not lose any of your changes.
-To do that, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or git commands.
+3. After completing your work, ensure that you synchronize the contents of your working folder with both the local and remote repository versions.
+This practice guarantees that none of your changes are lost.
+You can achieve this by using **Source Control (Ctrl+Shift+G)** in Visual Studio Code or by utilizing Git commands.

    > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).

 <a name="experiments"></a>

-## Experiments on your own
+## (Optional) Experiments on your own

-1. In `timer.h` header file, define macros also for Timer/Counter2.
+1. In `timer.h` header file, complete macros for all three timers.

+2. Enhance the current application to control four LEDs in the [Knight Rider style](https://www.youtube.com/watch?v=w-P-2LdS6zk).
+Avoid using the delay library and instead, implement this functionality using a single Timer/Counter.

-2. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **8-bit Timer/Counter0 with PWM > Modes of Operation**) to find the main differences between:
+3. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **8-bit Timer/Counter0 with PWM > Modes of Operation**) to find the main differences between:
    * Normal mode,
    * Clear Timer on Compare mode,
    * Fast PWM mode, and
    * Phase Correct PWM Mode.

-3. Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `timer.h` library for later easy generation of PDF documentation.

-<a name="report"></a>

-## Post-Lab report

-*Complete all parts of `LAB3-INTERRUPTS_TIMER > README.md` file (see Part 1.4) in Czech, Slovak, or English, push it to your GitHub repository, and submit a link to this file via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the task is the day before the next lab, i.e. in one week.*
+4. Finish all experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
+The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

-*Vypracujte všechny části ze souboru `LAB3-INTERRUPTS_TIMER > README.md` (viz Část 1.4) v českém, slovenském, nebo anglickém jazyce, uložte je na váš GitHub repozitář a odevzdejte link na tento soubor prostřednictvím [e-learningu VUT](https://moodle.vutbr.cz/).
-Termín odevzdání úkolu je den před dalším laboratorním cvičením, tj. za jeden týden.*

 <a name="references"></a>